 The grade shows how well the variants are doing compared to each other.
 It shows how much of the total score was achieved by the individual variants.
 A 50/50 distribution of the score means that both variants are equal.
 For example, a 1/3 (33.33%) versus 2/3 (66.67%) distribution of the pie chart indicates that one of the variants scores twice as much as the alternative.
 The score itself is calculated on the basis of the performance indicators (clicks, opens, etc.).

-Next to that you have Variant A with the performance:
+Next to that you have both variants with the performances:

 Are you curious about the "regular" statistics that you always have with a trigger?
 Click on one of the lines of variant A or B. This will take you to the unique performance of the newsletter in question.